MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 _logo = Content.Load<Texture2D>("images/logo");
 ```

-This uses the [**ContentManager**](xref:Microsoft.Xna.Framework.Content.ContentManager) object provided by the [**Content**](xref:Microsoft.Xna.Framework.Game.Content) property of the [**Game**](xref:Microsoft.Xna.Framework.Game) class to load the compiled image file.
-We use the [**Load<T>**](xref:Microsoft.Xna.Framework.Content.ContentManager.Load``1(System.String)) method where `T` is the content type that we are loading, in this case a [**Texture2D**](xref:Microsoft.Xna.Framework.Graphics.Texture2D).
-The parameter we pass to it is the *asset name*, which is a string representation of the path to the content to load, without any extensions.
-The path used as the asset name is also relative to the value of [**Content.RootDirectory**](xref:Microsoft.Xna.Framework.Content.ContentManager.RootDirectory) which was set to `Content` in the `Game1` constructor.
-This means the asset name of our logo image located at *Content/images/logo.png* is `images/logo`.
+This uses the [**ContentManager**](xref:Microsoft.Xna.Framework.Content.ContentManager) objected provided by the [**Content**](xref:Microsoft.Xna.Framework.Game.Content) property of the [**Game**](xref:Microsoft.Xna.Framework.Game) class to load the compiled image file.
+The [**Load&lt;T&gt;**](xref:Microsoft.Xna.Framework.Content.ContentManager.Load``1(System.String)) method takes two parts:

+1. `T` Type Reference: The content type we are loading (in this case [**Texture2D**](xref:Microsoft.Xna.Framework.Graphics.Texture2D)).
+2. `assetName` Parameter: A string path that matches the content path of the asset to load.
+As mentioned in the [Understanding Content Paths](#understanding-content-paths) section, the content path is relative to the [**ContentManager.RootDirectory**](xref:Microsoft.Xna.Framework.Content.ContentManager.RootDirectory), minus the extension.
+Since we added our image to the *images* folder in the content project, the content path will be `"images/logo"`.

-IF you run the game now, the image will be loaded as a texture, but all we'll see is the empty cornflower blue game window.
+If you run the game now, the image will be loaded as a texture, but all we'll see is the empty cornflower blue game window.
 Next, we need to tell our game to draw the texture.

 ## Drawing a Texture